What is NEIS?

-NEIS assists eligible job seekers who are interested in starting and running a small business.
+NEIS assists eligible job seekers who are interested in starting and running a small business with training an mentoring.

 The program provides training and business set-up mentoring assistance to enable eligible unemployed people to become self supporting and independent by establishing and running their own business.